 Once you know them all, you can easily build a website of any type with Boxmode using one of many available templates.
 Or you can create a site from scratch by simply adding the required widgets to the canvas.

 In addition, in providing you with an overview of the most common types of websites, this article will also give you a better idea of what elements are essential for each type.
+Please note that this is not a comprehensive list, and some cool websites are just too quirky to be classified into one of these categories.

 Every business needs an online presence.
 This is the reality of today’s world.
 Unless your company has a well-designed and informative website, most people will not even know about your existence.
 On the other hand, having a corporate website offers a lot of benefits to your business, such as greater exposure, brand awareness, and customer trust.
 If you look at it from another angle, even if your potential client knows about your brand but can’t find you on the web, your credibility and legitimacy will be instantly compromised.
 This is because many see corporate websites as a kind of virtual business card.
 And rightfully so.
 After all, your business website is there to represent your brand, your team, and everything it stands for.